patil-rahuls/javascript-fundamentals/Modules/4_import_vs_require.md

         import a module         require()               import
         export from a module    module.exports          export

-    1.  calling - require() can be called from anywhere in the code, whereas import can only be called at the begining.
+    1.  calling - require() can be called from anywhere in the code(including within conditionals and functions), whereas import can only be called at the begining.
-    2.  require() can be called within conditionals and functions, whereas import cannot be called like that.
-    3.  require() is bound dynamically. whereas, import is bound static This means, the binding errors are not identified untill run-time.
-For import the binding errors are identified at compile time.
+    3.  require() is bound dynamically. whereas, import is bound static This means, for *require* the binding errors are not identified untill run-time.
+For *import* the binding errors are identified at compile time.
     4.  require() are synchrounous in nature, means, modules will be loaded in sequence(linear fashion). import modules are asynchrounous.
-Import runs faster in large scale applications where we need to import a large no. modules.
+Import runs faster in large scale applications where we need to import a large no. modules in a file.
     5. If the module is not found, require() will automatically scan 'node_modules' folder to find modules, but import won't.

 //////////////////////////////////////////////////////////////